Grammar & Formatting

 Placeholders In Sample Code

 Placeholders in sample code represent values that the user must replace when they use the sample code.
-To indicate a placeholder in inline code, use code formatting, italics, and all caps.
-To indicate a placeholder in a code block, use all caps and introduce the code block with text instructions that further clarify what the user needs to replace.
-For details on how to apply italics and code formatting together, see Shortcodes, Markdown, and HTML.
+For inline code placeholders, use code formatting, italics, and all caps.
+For code blocks, use all caps and add text instructions explaining what to replace.

-Follow Google's placeholder guidance: Use a short but descriptive name for the placeholder; don't use generic text such as or "input" or "placeholder".
-Use uppercase characters with underscore delimiters, unless that doesn't make sense in context.
+Follow Google's placeholder guidance: Use a short but descriptive name for the placeholder.
+Do not use generic text such as "input" or "placeholder".
+Use uppercase characters with underscore delimiters, unless that does not make sense in context.

-Do not add any ornaments around placeholders that are in sample code, unless they are part of the code.
+Do not add ornaments around sample code placeholders unless the ornaments appear in the code.

 Placeholders in Non-Code Elements